-In this post, we want to reveal some of the most frequently asked questions we get in regards to filing a PTSD claim.
+One of the most difficult topics a military veteran can express is Post Tramatic Stress Disorder (PTSD) and filing a PTSD claim.
+In this post, we want to address some of the most frequently asked questions we get in regards to filing a PTSD claim.

-While it is natural to have upsetting thoughts and memories after witnessing a traumatic event, if symptoms persist more than a few months, you may have Post Traumatic Stress Disorder (PTSD).
+Many military personnel witnesses a traumatic event while serving.
+Just know that if symptoms persist for more than a few months, you may have Post Traumatic Stress Disorder (PTSD).

-Without a treatment plan, PTSD can affect personal and professional relationships, as well as daily routines – it can rob people of their quality of life.
-Additionally, symptoms of PTSD can show up years after the traumatic event occurs.
+Without a treatment plan, PTSD can affect personal and professional relationships, as well as daily routines.
+This can essentially rob people of their quality of life.
+Additionally, symptoms of PTSD can show up years after their traumatic event occurs.
 Common symptoms include nightmares, anxiety attacks, or flashbacks about the event.

 Often, veterans avoid discussing their more traumatic experiences because of the social stigma attached to mental health conditions.
 In reality, no veteran should suffer in silence.